oitofelix/oitofelix.github.io/funding.md

 happy to acknowledge you in the donors table below.
-If you want recognition, please send a mail to [oitofelix@gnu.org](mailto:oitofelix@gnu.org) with the name you wish to be listed and the value you've contributed.
+If you want recognition, please send a mail to [oitofelix@gnu.org](mailto:oitofelix@gnu.org) with the name you wish to be listed, the value you've contributed and for what software package it's intended (if any).

 __Thanks for your support!__